 A better way to do this would be to put the card back into the stack so I return to it just after the answer has slipped from the forefront of my thoughts.
 That way, when it comes up again, my brain will have to do a little bit of searching to find the appropriate information.
 There's a sweet spot where long-term retention is established: the information is still retrievable, but we have to work to find it.
 A more effective approach would be to go through the deck of cards once an hour until I was consistently getting most of my facts right, then limit myself to perhaps two repetitions a day, then once a day, twice a week, etc. As anyone who's sought to build muscle through weight training knows, repetition is key, but without a healthy amount of struggle, we won't see results.

 Many of us have had an experience where we had run a piece a number of times the day before a lesson and felt we could play it perfectly only to have it go poorly in the lesson and think, “I don't understand; I played this flawlessly ten times in a row yesterday.”
-The success we experience during a stretch of block practice may be made possible by the use of easily accessible information from the repetitions which immediately preceded it and can create a false sense of security: since there seldom opportunities for preceding repetitions in performance, the information responsible for our practice success may not be available when we most need it.
+The success we experience during a stretch of block practice may be made possible by the use of easily accessible information from the repetitions which immediately preceded it and can create a false sense of security: since there are seldom opportunities for preceding repetitions in performance, the information responsible for our practice success may not be available when we most need it.

 Misconception No. 2: “Perfect practice makes perfect”